Managing mobile production-inventory systems influenced by a modulation process: Computational Study and Results

-We now study the trends of value addition over some problem parameters.\Cref{all_seta_0.2} indicates that with increase in $G$, the percentage of savings does not show a clear trend.
+We now study the trends of value addition due to mobility of production capacity. \autoref{all_seta_0.2} indicates that with increase in $G$, the percentage of savings does not show a clear trend.
 This behavior might be partly attributed to the fact that the movement cost per unit of capacity is lower when $G$ is higher for the same movement cost per module and the amount of free capacity per location does not scale properly with problem size.

-When the number of modulation states $N$ is varied, the average savings over DNF due to LAJ do not exhibit a clear trend but we note that the configuration of the other parameters, such as staying probability $\phi$ and module capacity $G$, affect the influence of $N$ (\Cref{laj_nmod_seta}) on the amount of savings.
+When the number of modulation states $N$ is varied, the average savings over \ac{DNF} due to \ac{LSF} do not exhibit a clear trend but we note that the configuration of the other parameters, such as staying probability $\phi$ and module capacity $G$, affect the influence of $N$ (\autoref{laj_nmod_seta}) on the amount of savings.
 It is interesting to note the profit potential in certain configurations: when $G=5$, $N=3$, and $\phi = 0.95$, mobility extracts about 65\% savings.
-With respect to the probability of not leaving in any modulation state $\phi$, we find that when the dynamics of the world are such that $\phi$ is closer to $1$, about $17\%$ higher average savings are observed (\Cref{all_phi_seta}) than when it is farther.
+With respect to the probability of not leaving in any modulation state $\phi$, we find that when the dynamics of the world are such that $\phi$ is closer to $1$, about $17\%$ higher average savings are observed (\autoref{all_phi_seta}) than when it is farther.

-\Cref{val_laj_seta} presents the value of mobility expressed as percentage savings due to LAJ over DNF as a function of movement costs $K^S$ and $K^M$.
+\autoref{val_laj_seta} presents the value of mobility expressed as percentage savings due to \ac{LSF} over \ac{DNF} as a function of movement costs $K^S$ and $K^M$.
 We note that both forms of flexibility offer significantly high savings even when operated independently as seen from the row / column with the cost set to 1,000.
 We note that for all the considered combinations of movement costs (except 1,000 for both), significantly high savings, to the tune of 40\%, are observed.
 We also make note that production capacity mobility independently ($K^S$ = 1,000) extracts $3-5\%$ higher savings than transshipment operated independently ($K^M$ = 1,000), emphasizing the value of production capacity mobility in comparison to transshipment.
-For the subset of Set A with $G=5$, we note that the independent savings from production capacity mobility are about 10-13\% higher than those from inventory mobility; these quantities are almost twice those at $G=1$ (\Cref{val_laj_seta_g1} and \Cref{val_laj_seta_g5} in Appendix \Cref{ex_tables}).
+For the subset of Set A with $G=5$, we note that the independent savings from production capacity mobility are about 10-13\% higher than those from inventory mobility; these quantities are almost twice those at $G=1$ (\autoref{val_laj_seta_g1} and \autoref{val_laj_seta_g5} in Appendix \ref{ex_tables}).